Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Performance Evaluation

 \subsection{Analysis of the Robustness Enhancement}

 In this subsection, we analyze the robustness improvement gained through integrating the PHY-ID into the MEC-enabled NDN-IoT networks.
-We consider that an attacker (ATTK) is trying to impersonate the legitimate $\text{ED}_A$ in order to make MECD accept his fraudulent data packets and further send these packets to NDN.
-Again, we consider that MECD is trusted, the data delivery link between MECD and data consumer and the offline preparation phase are secure.
+It is considered that an attacker (ATTK) is trying to impersonate the legitimate $\text{ED}_A$ in order to injects his poisoned contents into NDN.
+This ATTK can be aware of the current pending interest for particular content or can anticipate the popular interests of consumers, and thus this ATTK is able to produce poisoned content under the popular name prefix and sign contents using the compromised key.
+Hence, once MECD/gateway is fooled, the poisoned content will be cached at NDN, and furthermore, copies of the poisoned content can be forwarded to any consumer with matched interests without triggering any alarm since the signature of ATTK is valid.

-\textit{Attack 1:} It is assumed that an ATTK can passively eavesdrop on all NDN-IoT packets that are transmitted by the legitimate $\text{ED}_A$ without being detected.
-To fool the MECD, this ATTK can send the intercepted packets to the MECD (i.e., replay attacking).
+\textit{Attack 1:} It is assumed that an ATTK can act as the man-in-the-middle between ED$_A$ and MECD but does not know the authentication scheme.
+ATTK can passively eavesdrop on all NDN-IoT packets that are transmitted by the legitimate $\text{ED}_A$ without being detected.
+To mimic ED$_A$, this ATTK can send the intercepted packets to the MECD without any content modification (i.e., replay attacking).
 However, the device-specific IQI parameter, $a_{ATTK}$, that is associated with ATTK's RF hardware can inevitably affect the replayed packet.
 In our method, MECD can stealthily extract $a_{ATTK}$ from the replayed packets and generate $(\hat a_{ATTK}, q(\hat a_{ATTK}))_{\text{PHY-ID}_{ATTK}}$ rather than actively requesting that any pre-agreed secret be embedded into the NDN packet for authentication.
-Through checking the registered $(a_{A}, q(a_{A}))$, MECD can find $(\hat a_{ATTK}, q(\hat a_{ATTK}))\neq(a_{A}, q(a_{A}))$ and detect the presence of ATTK since ATTK's amplitude mismatch and phase-shift mismatch cannot be simultaneously the same as those of $\text{ED}_A$.
-Consequently, our method is secure against the replay attack.
+Through checking the registered $(a_{A}, q(a_{A}))$, MECD can find $(\hat a_{ATTK}, q(\hat a_{ATTK}))\neq(a_{A}, q(a_{A}))$ and detect the presence of the ATTK since the ATTK's amplitude mismatch and phase-shift mismatch cannot be simultaneously the same as those of $\text{ED}_A$.
+Consequently, our method is secure against the replay attacks.